Child Protection Conferences

 For information about current arrangements please visit our page: Coronavirus or Covid-19

 What is a Child Protection Conference?

-below are useful summaries about different parts of the conference process to help practitioners and parents/carers familiarise themselves before the conference takes place:
+Below are useful summaries about different parts of the conference process to help practitioners, parents and carers familiarise themselves before the conference takes place:

 Other relevant information can be found on this website here: Information and resources

 If you are concerned about a child or young person, follow this link: Referring a safeguarding concern to Children’s Social Care